 Until I had a goal and a fun, necessary application for what I learned, those tutorials always were carried over as something to do the next day, “When I’m fresh.”
 When I did do it, lack of practice caused me to forget whatever it was I learned within a few months.
 Not very motivating when you have to go back and re-learn it, even if it comes back to you.

 Technology, like Spanish, is the wind beneath your wings when you live in Mexico.
-The sooner you learn to navigate them, the better off you'll be.
+The sooner you learn to navigate that wind, the better off you'll be.

 Let's say you decide to write a book or start an online business like photography from abroad.
-Having a website or blog to promote it will carry you down all kinds of electronic paths as you learn how to market yourself online.
+Having a website or blog to promote it will carry you down all kinds of electronic paths as you learn how to market yourself online, since the networking, conferences and other face to face methods of marketing are not available.
 While admittedly frustrating at times, maintaining a website is gratifying and can be an artistic outlet.

-Is it fun?
-Usually not!
-Yet it's crucial that those of us over 50 do it as much as we can stand.
-Whenever I get stuck troubleshooting a glitch, or lost in some tech help website where I have forgotten what my original question was and want to walk away, I think back on a story I read some years ago.
+It's not always fun, but expat living demands it beyond what just living in the U.S. did.
+Whenever I get lost in some tech help website where I have forgotten what my original question was and want to walk away, I think back on a story I read some years ago.

 None of us want to ever be the woman with the hotel key.
-The technical requirements to maintain a vital two-country lifestyle ensures that you never will be.
+If you're considing the two-country lifestyle, solving the technical challenges related to a two creating a vital two-country lifestyle ensures that you never will be.